RillingDev/rilling.dev/source/_drafts/an-introduction-to-webmention.md

 Link: <https://example.com/webmentio>; rel="webmention"
 ```

-After completion, Webmention clients will be able to detect your website as supporting Webmention, and send Webmentions to your endpoint.
+After completion, Webmention clients will be able to detect your website as supporting Webmention and send Webmentions to your endpoint.

-### Sending